SpotifyXP/SpotifyXP/README.md

 Follow the steps under 'Getting Started' and then login with your Email and Password.
 Then just listen to music

+## Compiling

+Just run the 'build.bat' inside the root of the repository.
+It will print some useful information

 ## Contributing

 Just make your desired changes and open a pull request